Skip to main content

 What does Bergamot look like?

-The bergamot fruit, called berries, is known by the Latin name Citrus aurantium var. bergamia.
+The Latin name for the bergamot fruit, also known as berries, is Citrus aurantium var. bergamia.
 It has an oval shape and a thin peel that can be yellowish-green or greenish-brown.
 Bergamot essential oil is used in massage oils, cosmetics, and food.

 The word "bergamot" comes from the Italian word for "bee garden," which describes how this orange fruit smells like honey.